emedware/vue-golden-layout/README.md

 The template' root must therefore be a proper golden-layout child (row, col, stack, ...)

-This can also be used for route components.
+These components can be used as route components.

 ## Low-level functionalities